gogamarra/SIEM-SplunkMonitoring/README.md

 ## Attack Scenario
 For the purposes of this project, I presume to be a new SOC Analyst for a company, Vandalay Industries.
 Vandalay uses Splunk ES as their SIEM.

-The following attacks and challenges ocurring:
+The following attacks and challenges are in play:
 - Web server outage due to a DDOS attack
 - Upload/Download speed have been significantly impacted
 - Brute force attacks against administrator accounts
 - Management suspects the database servers might be vulnerable and are in need of an assessment.

-## Outline of SIEM Deliverables
+## Outline of Deliverables
-- Install monitoring features
+- Install monitoring features on Splunk ES
+- Monitor web servers
 - Report To Determine Impact on Download/Upload Speed and Ratio of upload/download
 - Report: Identify Critical Vulnerabilities in the database server.
 - Create Alert Notification